On global minimizers for a mass constrained problem: Introduction

 \begin{theorem} Assume that $N \geq 1$, $f \in C(\mathbb{R}, \mathbb{R})$ satisfies $(\hyperlink{f1}{f1}) - (\hyperlink{f3}{f3})$, and in addition $f$ is locally Lipschitz continuous when $N = 1$.
 Let $m \succeq_f m^*$, where $m^* \geq 0$ is the number given by Theorem \ref{thm:minimizers}.
 Then any minimizer $v \in S_m$ of \eqref{eq:Inf_m} satisfies the following properties: \begin{itemize} \item[$(i)$] $v$ has constant sign, \item[$(ii)$] $v$ is radially symmetric up to a translation in $\mathbb{R}^N$, \item[$(iii)$] $v$ is monotone with respect to the radial variable. \end{itemize} \end{theorem}

+To prove Theorem \ref{thm:properties}, we make use of methods of ordinary differential equations when $N = 1$ and this requires the locally Lipschitz continuity.
+In the higher dimensional case $N \geq 2$, the argument is based on \cite[Theorem 2]{M09} and \cite[Lemma 3.2]{BZ88}.

+In \cite[Theorem 0.1]{HT19}, by developing an original approach based on the introduction of a free functional and without assuming the nonlinearity to be odd, the existence of an energy ground state obtained in \cite{Sh14} was recovered under the assumption that the infimum $E_m$ can be achieved by a radial function.
+Our Theorem \ref{thm:properties} proves that it is indeed the case.

-Our last theorem is the heart of the present paper, it answers for nonlinear scalar field equations a long standing open problem.
+Our last theorem is the heart of the present paper, it answers positively for nonlinear scalar field equations a long standing issue.
 To explain what is at stake, we need the following definition.

 \begin{definition} For given $\mu > 0$, a nontrivial solution $w \in H^1(\mathbb{R}^N)$ of the free problem

 is said to be a least action solution if it achieves the infimum of the $C^1$ action functional